 Accommodation at other sites will depend on the specific location.
 We can provide more information during the application process.

 At the Lilongwe Wildlife Centres, breakfast is self-serve (food items are provided) and lunch and dinner meals are prepared by our local chef every day except Sundays.
+On Sundays, you’ll have the option to enjoy leftovers or cook for yourself using ingredients like pasta, rice, beans, and vegetables that are stocked on site.
 The menu is vegetarian with a mix of both international and local dishes.
 If you have any dietary requirements, please let us know and we will do our best to accommodate these.
 Volunteers are also welcome to buy snacks and other items as they wish.

 Meals at other sites will depend on the specific location.
 We can provide more information during the application process.